Fire Alarm testing Prices from £80!

 Fixed Wire Testing on the fire alarm equipment:

 The wiring of your fire alarm system should also be tested.
-This can be done every 5 years with the periodic electrical testing.
+This can be done every 5 years periodic electrical testing.
 The electrical installation condition report must be done in line with BS7671.

 Book your fire alarm testing with Trade Facilities Services by contacting us here.